lbryio/lbry.com/content/faq/view-rewards.md

 ![](https://thumbs.spee.ch/view/@thumbnails:4c/9decca5b3974f17a.jpeg)

-## Requirements and disqualifications
+## Requirements and disqualifications {#requirements}

-Not all accounts are eligible for tips.
+Not all accounts may be eligible for tips from LBRY Inc via our rewards program.

 Existing YouTube synced channels with over 500 subscribers and other established creators on LBRY are automatically opted in.
 View rewards may vary based on type of content, quality, if homepage placements are used, and to prevent larger channels from getting a majority of LBC rewarded.
 Please see our [monetization goals blog post](https://lbry.tv/@lbry:3f/monetizationtwopointoh:5) for more details.